cdot65/pan-os-upgrade-web/README.md

 ## 📖 Overview

-Saute is a powerful, scalable application built on modern technologies.
+PanOsUpgradeWeb is a powerful, scalable application built on modern technologies.
 It seamlessly integrates a Django REST API backend with an Angular frontend, utilizing a Postgres database, Celery runners, and a container-based architecture for enhanced functionality and development efficiency.

 The resulting application is a robust, scalable, and performant solution for executing automation through a GUI or REST API.
 It is designed to be easily deployed to your local machine or cloud platforms such as AWS or GCP.